Event-RGB Fusion for Spacecraft Pose Estimation Under Harsh Lighting: Results

-Similarly, we also compute the success rates based only on subsets of the periods in the sequence with adverse effects (harsh lighting, low-motion) (provided in the metadata for the dataset); the corresponding subset is denoted with subscript $\Psi$, \eg, $D_{\ell,\Psi} \subset D_{\ell}$.
+This evaluation tolerates ground-truth inaccuracies up to $\rho$ in translation and $\sigma$ in rotation.
+We set $\rho=10mm$ and $\sigma=10^{\circ}$ to evaluate the translation and rotation success rates respectively.
+While a minimal error is desirable for successful operations, even state-of-the-art methods (such as the top-performing approach of the Kelvin's challenge~\cite{kelvinsspec21results}) are not able to achieve these success bounds in about half of the cases (see Table~\ref{tab:successratestable}), despite relying on UDA.

-We set $\rho$ to 10mm and $\sigma$ to 10 degrees to evaluate the position and orientation success rates respectively.
-For critical orbital operations, the ideal orientation should be as close to 0 as possible, but even with the generous $\sigma$ of 10 degrees, the top-performing method of the Kelvin's challenge~\cite{kelvinsspec21results} which used UDA, is not able to succeed in half of the dataset on average(see Table~\ref{tab:successratestable} for the success rates of all sequences).
-We provide a more detailed analysis of the results in Sec.~\ref{sec:conclusion}.
+Sec.~\ref{sec:resultsdiscussion} gives a detailed analysis of the results, including success rates based solely on the periods with adverse effects (harsh lighting, low-motion) (provided in the metadata for the dataset).
+The subset of data corresponding to the periods of adverse effects is denoted by subscript $\Psi$, \eg, $D_{\ell,\Psi} \subset D_{\ell}$ in Table~\ref{tab:successratestable}.